-Organic Digest Tone (Triphala Plus) — This powerful formulation has a balancing effect on Vata as it detoxifies the colon and aids in gentle elimination.
+- Organic Triphala Rose — This powerful formulation has a balancing effect on Vata as it detoxifies the colon and aids in gentle elimination.
 Organic Digest Tone is our vpk® flagship product that improves digestion and elimination while increasing absorption of nutrients, and is Vata, Pitta, and Kapha balancing.
-We recommended Organic Digest Tone to support all herbals.
+We recommended Organic Triphala Rose to support all herbals.

-Organic Digest Tone (Triphala Plus) and Worry Free should be in every Vata-dominant person’s toolbox!
+Organic Triphala Rose and Worry Free should be in every Vata-dominant person’s toolbox!